featured articleNeed help? Read our how-to-guide

 Condensation Control Methods

-We offer a range of condensation control products to treat the effects of condensation, from the treatment of fungi and mould to whole house condensation control ventilation systems.
-Whether you need a specialist installer in your area or help with a specification, our technical advisors are here to help.
+Permagard offer a range of condensation control products to treat the effects of condensation.
+These include the treatment of fungi and mould to whole house condensation control ventilation systems.
+If you need help with a specification or have any questions about getting rid of condensation, our technical advisors are here to help.